clemsonciti/workshop-palmetto/_episodes/06-interactive.md

 - "modules need to be loaded before use"
 ---

 Now, we arrive at the most important part of today's workshop: getting on the compute nodes.
 Compute nodes are the real power of Palmetto.
-Let's see which of the compute nodes are availabe at the moment:
+Let's see which of the compute nodes are available at the moment:

 ~~~
 whatsfree